terellison/DSA-Notes/time_space_complexity/overview.md

 <br/>

 > Note: O(1) operations depend on <u>things that are always known to be true</u>.
-If an array is sorted, the max value will always be the end, for example.
+For example, if an array is sorted, we know that the max value will always be the end.
 No computation is need for these sort of operations.
 This is why their runtime is constant

 <br/>